Enhance your program’s quality

 - Council on Accreditation (COA)

 - National Association for the Education of Young Children (NAEYC)

 - National Association for the Family Child Care (NAFCC)

 On My Way Pre-K / Indy Preschool Program

 If you are a provider in Marion or Bartholomew Counties and have advanced to Level 3 or Level 4 in Paths to QUALITY™, you may consider applying to participate in On My Way Pre-K. Marion County programs are also eligible to participate in the Indy Preschool Program initiative.
 Being in a network with other qualified providers, you can receive additional support for your program.

-Our Pre-K Project Managers, Marla Segal and Erica Woodward, assist programs who are interested in being approved.
+Pre-K Project Managers Marla Segal and Joy McCall (Marion County) Erica Woodward (Bartholomew County) assist programs who are interested in being approved.
 They also provide support to current providers with tracking attendance, ISTAR-KR, family engagement, child enrollment, and other program assistance that you may need.